lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ## Gene editing ethics

 Throughout this introduction, I've highlighted the potential of _Azolla_ and how modern breeding techniques could further enhance its value.
-However, Inaïvely steered away from any ethical implications of deploying gene-edited crops into the environment.
+However, I naïvely steered away from any ethical implications of deploying gene-edited crops into the environment.

 Gene editing offers immense value, even if such crops aren't introduced into agriculture.
 It can accelerate breeding cycles, test biological hypotheses, and advance fundamental research.
 Additionally, banning gene-edited crops solely because they involve gene editing leads to inconsistencies.
-For instance, two genetically identical plants might be treated differently when gene editing is illgal.
+For instance, two genetically identical plants might be treated differently when gene editing is illegal.
 The first crop, created through traditional methods, is legal, while the other, genetically identical crop made via efficient gene editing, is illegal.
 Countries like the U.S., Canada, and Brazil have embraced more permissive laws, while the European Union's strict classification of gene-edited crops as GMOs frustrates many scientists.

 Critics often point to off-target effects—unintended DNA changes—as a concern.
 However, this argument overlooks the fact that traditional breeding methods also cause significant, unregulated genetic alterations.
-Reseach has shown that off-target edits are very rare.
+Research has shown that off-target edits are very rare.

 Societal concerns about gene editing are more compelling.
 The promises made during the introduction of GMOs largely benefited biotech companies, often at the expense of farmers in developing countries.